openhab/openhab-addons/bundles/org.openhab.binding.systeminfo/README.md

 Parameter PID has a default value 0 - this is the PID of the System Idle process in Windows OS.

+## Known issues and workarounds

+- Temperature readings are not well supported on standard Windows systems, run [OpenHardwareMonitor.exe](https://openhardwaremonitor.org) for the binding to get more reliable readings.

 ## Reporting issues

 As already mentioned this binding depends heavily on the [OSHI](https://github.com/oshi/oshi) API to provide the operating system and hardware information.